smithlabcode/dnmtools/README.md

 ### Using a clone of the repo

 Not recommended, but if you want to do it this way, we assume you know what you are doing.
-We strongly recommend using dnmtools through the latest stable release under the releases section on GitHub.
+We strongly recommend using DNMTools through the latest stable release under the releases section on GitHub.
 Developers who wish to work on the latest commits, which are unstable, can compile the source using a `Makefile` left in the root of the source